-Is the training really beneth you?
+Is the training truly beneth you?
 Do you know it all already?
 Fine.
 Keep it to yourself.
-You still need to show up when you ask all your followers to do so.
-It demonstrates that you take the process seriously and it also ensures that you get on the same page with what the team is learning.
-Oh, and you might actually learn something too.
+You still need to show up when you ask your entire team to do so.
+It demonstrates that you take the process seriously and it also ensures that you get on the same page with what they are learning.
+Oh, and you might actually discover something too.

 2. Using a training class to give feedback

 Sadly, this is a common tactic by managers who are too uncomfortable giving people honest feedback.
-Instead of giving Mike candid feedback about his mediocre customer service skills and have an adult conversation about how he can correct the issue, Mike gets told nothing but suddenly gets recommneded or registered for a customer service training program.
+Instead of giving Mike candid feedback about his mediocre customer service skills and have a conversation about how he can correct the issue, Mike gets told nothing but suddenly gets recommended for a customer service training program.

 This almost never works.
-The follower rarely gets the message and the company has only succeeded in wasting money since Mike doesn’t take the training as seriously as he would if he knew why he was there.
-And, on the rare occasion when the message is received, it only makes the situation worse since Mike shows up resentful in the training course and angry that you couldn’t give feedback to his face (hard to blame him).
+The person rarely gets the message and the company has only succeeded in wasting money since Mike doesn't take the training as seriously as he would if he knew why he was there.
+And, on the rare occasion when the message is received, it only makes the situation worse since Mike shows up resentful that you wouldn't give feedback to his face (hard to blame him).

-Training is what you do after you’ve give the tough feedback…not before.
+Training is what you do after you've given feedback…not before.

 3. Doing nothing to be flexible during training

-I’ve seen leaders do heroic things for followers over the years to ensure they could get the most out of training: clear the company schedule for the class, reassign projects to others, change work shifts to allow for learning, and much more.
+I've seen leaders do heroic things for their teams over the years to ensure they could get the most out of training: clear the company schedule for the class, reassign projects to others, change work shifts to allow for learning, and much more.

-You can require someone to show up for training physically, but not mentally.
-If they aren’t there mentally, it’s a waste of time and money for everyone.
+Sure, you can “require” someone to show up for training physically, but not mentally.
+If they aren't there mentally, it's a waste of time and money for everyone.

 4. Sending one person to training and having them come back to train everyone else

-Second, it’s almost always the case that the “training” that happens when the one empowered employee returns looks a lot like a 5-minute summary at the next staff meeting.
-Even if everyone is paying full attention to their colleague (doubtful) they miss all the details and any exercises that were done during the class to practice new skills.
+Second, it's almost always the case that the “training” that happens when the one empowered employee returns looks a lot like a 5-minute summary at the next staff meeting.
+Even if everyone is paying full attention to their colleague (doubtful) they miss all the details and any exercises that were done during the class to reinforce new behaviors.

-Finally, even when the training is fantastic and the employee has a career-changing experience, the minute they go back into a work environemnt where everyone else is still doing all the old stuff, they get discouraged and go back to old habits.
-Culture is powerful in your organization, and it defaults back to the majority.
+Finally, even when the training is fantastic and the employee has a career-changing experience, the minute they go back into a work environemnt where everyone else is still doing things the previous way, they quickly turn go back to old habits.
+Culture is powerful in your organization, and it almost always defaults back to the majority.
 If the majority of people need the training, the majority of the people should be in the training.

 5. Failing to provide practical application opportunities

-Why would you send a follower to a training program on presention skills and then never give them a chance to give presentations?
-I don’t know either, but I’ve seen it happen many times.
+Why would you send someone to a training program on presention skills and then never give them a chance to give presentations?
+I don't know either, but I've seen it happen several times.